 They’re abundant in southern Texas, as a result of the warm, dry climate present in that region.
 It’s believed those non-native lizards came to the Lone Star State as hitchhikers on cargo ships.

-These colonizers are small, measuring between four to five inches.
+These colonizers are small, measuring between four and five inches.
 They’re mainly purplish-tan and have black spots.
 However, their bodies can be entirely translucent with dark speckling.
 The tail is usually striped with brown bands.

-Unlike the banded geckos, these non-native species have sticky padded toes.
+Unlike the banded geckos, these non-native species have stick, y-padded toes.
 They also lack eyelids.
 Plus, you can notice small and large tubercles, regularly arranged in 14 to 16 rows along the entire body.

 As you can tell from their wide geographical distribution, Mediterranean house geckos live in many habitats.
 From coastal regions, rocks, old buildings, cliffs, caves, and even trash piles, those pesky house visitors are comfortable anywhere.